-Liposuction in Newcastle & Sydney NSW
+Liposuction with Dr Turner in Sydney

 Liposuction is one of the most frequently performed cosmetic operations performed worldwide.
-The ability to remove fatty deposits beneath the skin with little scarring and ability to sculpt areas from the abdomen, thigh, arms, and neck is one of the many reasons liposuction has remained so popular.
+The ability to remove stubborn fatty deposits beneath the skin with little scarring and the ability to sculpt areas from the abdomen, thigh, arms, and neck is one of the many reasons liposuction has remained so popular.

-The best candidates include healthy men and women of normal weight with good skin tone and elasticity with realistic expectations.
-Liposuction should not be considered as a substitute for weight loss, so patients should be physically healthy and seeking to merely refine and contour their figure.
+The best liposuction candidates include healthy men and women of normal weight with good skin tone and elasticity with realistic expectations.
+Liposuction should not be considered as a substitute for weight loss, so patients should be physically healthy and seeking to refine and contour their figure.

-Benefits of Liposuction Surgery
+Benefits of Liposuction or Liposculpture Surgery

-Some of the many benefits of liposuction include:
+Some benefits of liposuction can include:

-• Remove stubborn and unwanted fat from specified areas
+- Remove stubborn and unwanted fat from specified areas

-• Re-shape and smooth existing contours
+- Re-shape and smooth existing contours

 What to Expect from a Liposuction Procedure

 There are a variety of liposuction techniques available that are referred to by their brand name and often cause confusion to patients who contemplate having liposuction.
 The primary difference is the type of energy source used to suction the fat.
-Dr Scott Turner will discuss the benefits of each and select the technique that is best suited to achieve your fat reduction and body shaping aesthetic goals.

 Recovery After Your Liposuction Procedure